-The Registry Internet site is administered by the Agency.
-The RA and the Agency are required to post specific records to the Internet site in relation to the RCSR.
+The Internet site is administered by the Agency.
+The RA and the Agency are required to post specific records to the Internet site in relation to a class screening report.

-Upon declaration of the RCSR, the Act requires RAs to post on the Internet site of the Registry, at least every three months, statements of projects for which an RCSR was used.
-Each statement should be in the form of a list of projects, and should include:
+Upon declaration of the class screening report, the Agency requires RA's to post on the Internet site of the Registry, every three months, a statement of projects for which a RCSR was used.
+The statement should be in the form of a list of projects, and will include:

-- the title of each project for which the RCSR was used; - the location of each project; - RA contact information (name, phone number, address, email); and the date when it was determined that the project falls within the class of projects covered by the report.
+- the title of each project for which the RCSR was used; - the contact information (name or number); - the location of each project; and - the date when it was determined that the project falls within the category of projects covered by the report.

-Note: The schedule for posting statements is:
+Note: The schedule for posting a statement is:

-- no later than July 15 (for projects assessed from April 1 to June 30) - no later than October 15 (for projects assessed from July 1 to September 30) - no later than January 15 (for projects assessed from October 1 to December 31) - no later than April 15 (for projects assessed from January 1 to March 31)
+- July 15 (for projects assessed from April 1 to June 30); - October 15 (for projects assessed from July 1 to September 30); - January 15 (for projects assessed from October 1 to December 31); and

+• April 15 (for projects assessed from January 1 to March 31).